Little penguin/kororā conservation

 Little penguins are protected by the Wildlife Act, which is administered by DOC.

-DOC has helped community groups caring for penguins by fencing off areas and providing nest boxes.
+DOC has helped community groups by fencing off areas and providing nest boxes for penguins.

 You can help

 - Little penguins often return to where they hatched.
-Before the breeding season begins (late March-April), block up access points under your house.
+Before the breeding season begins (late March to April), block up access points under your house.